jveitchmichaelis/edgetpu-yolo/export.md

 ## Exporting models

 Generally we're going to assume that you're _not_ doing this from your edge device.
 You will need a desktop computer with various packages installed.
+This is actually a requirement for the EdgeTPU compiler anyway.

 ### PyTorch